Hi @ all!

 and frames.
 This stops any movement.
 Why wireless?
 How do you want to release the brake if the axle or signal cable tears apart?

 - Helmet, 5 point seat-belt and alarm button are mandatory.
-Installing HTC Vive in a pilot's helmet works just as well!
+Installing HTC Vive or Index in a pilot's helmet works just as well!

 - Emergency lighting is really good in case of AC Power loose.